ONE OF THE QUESTIONS people most often ask when they see me cutting is

 “How many pairs of silhouette scissors do you get through?”

 I get the impression they’re expecting to hear that I use at least six pairs a night!
-When I explain that I’ve been using the same pair of scissors for the last ten years, it’s often quite a surprise!
+When I explain that I’ve been using the same pair of scissors for the last ten years, it often comes as a surprise.

 The truth is that I get very attached to scissors.
 They seem to take on a personality of their own and almost feel like an extension of my own hand.
 Although I always carry a spare pair with me, I almost never use them.